All Episodes

 You can see the video.

-They're all on YouTube, the video of the two white guys sitting there, you know, bewildered at the uh reaction that they caused on this HBCU's campus.
+They're all on YouTube, the video of the two white guys sitting there, you know, bewildered at the reaction that they caused on this HBCU's campus.

-Post by the group to social media appear to show TSU students shouting at its members.
+Posts by the group to social media appear to show TSU students shouting at its members, foaming them, and following along as campus police escorted them off campus.

-It it got really hostile, actually.
+It got really hostile, actually.

-Um I I implore all of our listeners to track down and watch a couple of the videos.
+I implore all of our listeners to track down and watch a couple of the videos.

-Um videos also showed people taking signs from the group and flipping them off.
+Videos also showed people taking signs from the group and flipping them off.

 One video zoomed in on a student holding a screwdriver.

-Uh, and I'm not referring to the vodka beverage.
+And I'm not referring to the vodka beverage.

 He actually had a tool in his hand.